Glossary

 Credit Score

-Example: A 720 score might qualify you for a 15% APR loan versus 22% on a credit card.
+Example: A credit score of 720 might qualify an individual for a 15% APR loan, whereas a lower score could result in a 22% APR on a credit card.

 Synonyms: FICO, credit rating.